sydmasina/DatingApp/README.md

 # DatingApp

-A full-stack dating application built with ASP.NET Core and Angular.
-This project serves as a practical exercise in implementing a RESTful API with an Angular frontend client.
-It is currently a work in progress (WIP).
+DatingApp is a full-stack web application built using ASP.NET Core for the backend and Angular for the frontend.
+It serves as a hands-on project to demonstrate the implementation of a RESTful API, client-server communication, and full-stack development principles.

 ## Features